ABSTRACT

 Costing Techniques (Methods): Costing techniques are methods for ascertaining cost-for-cost control and decision-making purposes.
 They can be applied to make-or-buy decisions, negotiation, price appraisal and assessing purchasing performance.

-Cost Centre: cost center is a department within an organization that does not directly add to profit but still costs the organization money to operate.
+Cost Centre: A cost center is a department within an organization that does not directly add to profit but still costs the organization money to operate.
 Cost centers only contribute to a company's profitability indirectly, unlike a profit center, which contributes to profitability directly through its actions.

 Economics Order Quantity (EOQ): The Economic Order Quantity (EOQ) is the number of units that a company should add to inventory with each order to minimize the total costs of inventory—such as holding costs, order costs, and shortage costs.